How to Become a Digital Nomad

 - Phone and charger

-- External power bank as a backup in case your phone dies, it is a life-saver in those situations.
+- External power bank as a backup in case your electronics die, it is a life-saver in those situations.

 - Universal adapter: if you’re going to multiple different countries, it’s better to have a universal adapter to save space in your bag.